HOW TO SUPPORT LEAKY GUT

 The complete avoidance of restricted foods cannot be overemphasized.
 Even small snacks or bites of the inflammatory foods can create an immune reaction in the intestinal membranes.

-You must stay hydrated by drinking plenty of water.
+It would help if you stayed hydrated by drinking plenty of water.

 LEAKY GUT DIET